billygk/alpha-trading/portfolio_review_update.md

 3.  **Cut Losers**: If an asset is near SL and showing weakness, recommend HOLD (let the hard SL hit) or SELL if fundamental thesis is broken.
 4.  **Budget**: Respect average position size.
 Do not recommend BUY if it violates diversification.

+# Extra:
+1. If we have budget, we should also look for new opportunities to buy.
+Focus on sector health, biotech, metals, energy, defense.
+We use alpaca as broker.
+2. If we have no budget, we should focus on profit-taking and risk management.

 # Output Schema (JSON)
 You must ALWAYS return this valid JSON structure: